sitesforbusiness/BuilderDash/README.md

 BuilderDash is construction project management software for builders, tradespeople, and fit-out contractors.

-It helps construction companies manage quotes, jobs, invoices, scheduling, site photos, and client communication from one system.
+Built for real construction businesses, it helps manage quotes, jobs, invoices, scheduling, site photos, and client communication from one system.

 ## Who it's for
 - Builders